 Admin Team Message

 As we say goodbye to February and welcome March, we are excited to enter into our Lenten season.
-March 2nd is Ash Wednesday which marks the beginning of 40 days of prayer and reflection as we add either sacrifice or acts of service/gratitude to our daily lives.
+February 22nd was Ash Wednesday which marks the beginning of 40 days of prayer and reflection as we add either sacrifice or acts of service/gratitude to our daily lives.
 As Jesus walked through the desert for 40 days, we too are called to reflect upon our relationship with God and appreciation of his presence in our lives.
 We wish all our families a blessed journey through Lent.

-March also brings some new events into our school community such as Badminton (gr.
+March also brings some new events into our school community such as Curling (gr.
 6 & 7), Gr.
-4-7 Intramurals (later in March), the celebration of Saint Patrick (March 17th), and Virtual Student Led Conferences (March 16-17th).
+4-7 Intramurals, the celebration of Saint Patrick (March 17th), and Student Led Conferences (March 22 & 23 ).
 We look forward to having our students share with their families what they have been learning through hard work.

 Yours in Christ